Aleksey Suvorin: Publishing

 Suvorin's personality as a writer is somewhat overshadowed by his journalism.
 Nevertheless, he was very prolific and published a number of short stories and plays in the major outlets of the liberal media of which he was considered a leader.
 Capitalising on that success, Suvorin set up a publishing venture in 1871.
 Among his first publications was the Russian Calendar, which was in high demand all over Russia, followed by an unprecedented series of cheap editions of classics, both foreign and Russian.
-He published the ДЕШЕВАЯ БИБЛІОТЕКА (Deshevaya Biblioteka) [English, "Cheap Library"] book series.
+He published the "Cheap Library" (Дешевая библиотека) book series.
 For more demanding readers, he issued a suite of richly illustrated albums about the great art galleries of Europe.

 In the late 19th century, he launched a series of city directories, published on an annual basis (each were between 500 and 1500 pages long) for St. Petersburg, Moscow and the rest of Russia that detailed the names and addresses of private residents, government offices, public services and medium and large businesses.
 They are often referred to as the Suvorin directories, from the publisher's name.
 The directories are often used by modern genealogists to trace family members who lived in Imperial and early Soviet Russia when vital records are missing or prove difficult to find.
 Historians use them to research the social histories of late 19th century and early 20th century Russia.

 By the end of the century, Suvorin's bookstores were everywhere, in Moscow, St. Petersburg, Kharkov, Odessa, Rostov, Saratov.
 He held a monopoly on the distribution of printed matter on the railway stations and trains, and he was probably the most influential publisher in the country.

 Starved himself many times and long periods of time, Suvorin wrote several volumes on nutrition and starvation.